-Party and Limo Bus Accidents in Washington
+Party and Limo Bus Accident Lawyers in Washington

 If you've never been in a party/limo bus, you've at least seen them.
 These are the large stretch limousines that look more like a bus than they do a limousine, and are often even Hummer-style vehicles that are large and boxy.
 Most often these vehicles are rented out by people for celebrations, whether they're weddings, proms, bachelor and bachelorette parties, sweet sixteen parties, and more.